tendermint/tendermint/docs/tendermint-core/running-in-production.md

 for details on how to configure `log_level` config variable.
 Some of the modules can be found [here](./how-to-read-logs.md#list-of-modules).
-If you're trying to debug Tendermint or asked to provide logs with debug logging level, you can do so by running tendermint with `--log_level="*:debug"`.
+If you're trying to debug Tendermint or asked to provide logs with debug logging level, you can do so by running Tendermint with `--log_level="*:debug"`.

 ## Write Ahead Logs (WAL)